 For additional tips on configuring shared memory in the operating system, see the machine notes file for UNIX or the release notes file for Windows.
+For the path name of each file, see the Introduction to this guide.

 "The SHMADD and EXTSHMADD configuration parameters and memory utilization" on page 4-19